Are you an attorney, CPA, financial planner or other trusted advisor?

 Estate planning identifies significant taxes going to the IRS, but your client wants to be able to direct dollars for local benefit.

-The community foundation can work with you and your client to reduce their taxable estate through a charitable bequest or other planned gift.
+The Cedar Falls Community Foundation can work with you and your client to reduce their taxable estate through a charitable bequest or other planned gift.
 Your client’s gift will create a legacy of caring in the community that stays true to their charitable intent forever.

 Retiring in Comfort